94Samir/94Samir/README.md

 - 👋 Hi, I’m @94Samir
-- 👀 I’m interested in Java
+- 👀 I’m interested in JS
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on JS
 - 📫 How to reach me ...

 <!---